David Edgar (soccer, born 1987): Burnley

 In the 2011–12 season, Edgar soon became the regular starting centre-back under the management of Eddie Howe.
 Edgar scored two goals in four minutes to lead Burnley to a 3–2 away win over Hull City on November 26.
 One of his goals against Hull City resulted him being awarded for West Yorkshire Clarets Away day goals of the season.
 He then set up a goal for Danny Ings to score his first Burnley goal, in a 5–1 win over Portsmouth on March 31, 2012.
 Despite missing out two appearances, due to being on the substitute bench, Edgar went on to make forty–nine (44 league) and scoring two times in all competitions.

 In the 2012–13 season, Edgar continued to be in a first team regular despite competing threats from new signing Jason Shackell.
 As a result, Manager Sean Dyche placed him in a midfielder position on several occasions following a midfield crisis.
 Although he played out different positions in both defender and midfielder, he was also placed on the substitute bench.
-It wasn't until on February 9, 2013 when he scored his first Burnley goal, in a 2–1 loss against Bolton Wanderers.
+It wasn't until on February 9, 2013, when he scored his first Burnley goal, in a 2–1 loss against Bolton Wanderers.
 His second goal of the season then came on April 20, 2013, in a 1–1 draw against Cardiff City.
 He went on to make thirty appearances (twenty–seven in the league) and scoring two times in all competitions.

 In the 2013–14 season, Edgar struggled in the first team, with Michael Duff and Shackhell preferred in the centre–back instead.
-Throughout the season, Edgar spent the most of the 2013–14 season on the substitute bench.
+Throughout the season, Edgar spent most of the 2013–14 season on the substitute bench.
 Despite this, Edgar made his first start of the season in the second round of League Cup, in a 2–0 win over Preston North End on August 27, 2013.
 Then, on October 1, 2013, he made his first league start of the season, in a 2–0 win over Doncaster Rovers.
 As the 2013–14 season progressed, Edgar played occasionally and spent the season on the substitute bench, resulting him making twenty–one appearances in all competitions.
 Following Burnley's promotion to the Premier League, Edgar was one of four players released by the club following the expiry of their contracts.